24 (Kanye West song): Background and recording

 On July 22, 2021, "24" was previewed during the album's first public listening event at Mercedes-Benz Stadium in Atlanta, Georgia.
 Basketball player Kobe Bryant had a jersey number of 24, which the song draws its title from in dedication to him.
 On January 26, 2020, Kobe and his daughter Gianna Bryant were among the passengers that died due to a helicopter crash in Calabasas, California.
 West simultaneously tweeted out a tribute to him, posting: "Kobe, We love you brother.
 We're praying for your family and appreciate the life you've lived and all the inspiration you gave."
 The day after Bryant's death, West held a Sunday Service concert in honor of the athlete.
 Kenyan-American singer song-writer KayCyy Pluto, who has additional vocals on the track, stated that "24" is dedicated to Bryant and that West cried during the creation of the song.
 The rapper revealed that it was recorded 2 or 3 days after the crash, with him being invited to the studio and coming up with the "24 hours" part, to which West responded by singing along with "24 candles".
 KayCyy Pluto called the song "crazy", while summarizing his performance as "super lit".
 West said that he wrote the melody a day prior to Bryant's death, alongside recalling the song going through different reiterations afterwards.
-"24" was written by West, Brian Miller, KayCyy Pluto, the duo Ojivolta that consists of Mark Williams and Raul Cubina, and Warryn Campbell.
+"24" was written by West, AllDay Al Be Back, Consequence, KayCyy Pluto, Malik Yusef, the duo Ojivolta that consists of Mark Williams and Raul Cubina, and Warryn Campbell.

 The track's organ was played by singer-songwriter Cory Henry, who recalled getting a call from Rick Rubin inviting him to record with West in San Francisco.
 He recalled spending four days in the studio with West recording for at least eight tracks.
 Ultimately, only his work on "24" made the final cut, with him also serving as a co-producer on it.
 Recalling the recording sessions with West, Henry stated in an interview with BET: